 Digital vs. paper

-- Use an app like KitchenNmbrs to keep recipes and procedures centralized
+- Use tools like KitchenNmbrs to centralize recipes and procedures

 - Take photos of important preparations